rust-lang/rfcs/text/0000-destructuring-assignment.md

 - Range patterns.
 - Or patterns.

+Therefore, literals, bitwise OR, and range expressions (`..`, `..=`) are not permitted on the left-hand side of a destructuring assignment.

 ## Compound destructuring assignment

 We forbid destructuring compound assignment, i.e. destructuring for operators like `+=`, `*=` and so on.
 This is both for the sake of simplicity and since there are relevant design questions that do not have obvious answers, e.g. how this could interact with custom implementations of the operators.

 ## Order-of-assignment